Skip to main content

 Mad Hippie's formulation standards are strict.
 No parabens, no phthalates, no synthetic fragrance, no SLS, no chemical sunscreen actives, no mineral oil.
 The retinol is plant-derived.
 The Vitamin C derivative is naturally synthesized.
 Every ingredient serves a functional purpose — there is no filler, no fragrance-masking agents, no texture-enhancing compounds that exist purely for sensorial reasons.
 For travelers who are strict about ingredient standards, this is one of the few sets that passes scrutiny without compromise.

-The clean approach does involve trade-offs.
+The clean approach does involve concessions in potency.
 The SAP-based Vitamin C is less potent than L-ascorbic acid formulations from brands like Drunk Elephant or Obagi.
 The plant-derived retinol is gentler than pharmaceutical-grade retinol used by La Roche-Posay or Medik8.
 But gentler and more stable can be advantages when you are traveling — your skin is already adapting to new water, new climate, new sleep patterns, and new stress.
 A gentle active that maintains baseline skin health throughout a trip often outperforms an aggressive one that triggers irritation on day three when your barrier is compromised from jet lag and cabin dehydration.

 Who This Set Is Actually For